|summery pea and ham soup|

 - Take off the heat and check the seasoning, which will be dependent on how salty and peppery your stock is.

 - Add a pinch of sugar and stir.
-This helps to bring out the natural sweetness of the peas.
+This helps to bring out the natural sweetness of the peas, although you may not need it.

 - Stir in the shredded mint leaves.